Is this regular spotting or implantation bleeding? Find out!

 Implantation bleeding occurs about a few days or a week before the scheduled time of a woman’s menstrual period.
 Even if only spotting occurs, its occurrence after a week of ovulation may indicate it to be implantation bleeding.
 However, if spotting occurs just before the usual time when a period is supposed to occur, it will most likely be just a menstrual period.

 The most normal pattern of menstrual bleeding is that it will start slowly and will gradually increase to heavier bleeding.
 Menstrual bleeding will also last for several days while implantation bleeding lasts for less than a whole day and is usually much less bleeding.

 However, spotting just prior to the expected menstrual period may not always indicate implantation bleeding, and may just mean the period is starting ahead of time.
 If it actually is menstrual bleeding, it will lead to a greater amount of bleeding, whereas implantation bleeding may only last as spotting and will end swiftly afterward.
 The most effective method to differentiate whether it is implantation bleeding or a menstrual period is to wait and see what happens next.

 Does every pregnant woman have implantation bleeding?

 It's likely that most women who do become pregnant do not experience implantation bleeding, and many women experience some spotting but they are not pregnant.

 What does implantation bleeding look like?

 Most women report this bleeding to be brown in color though some mention it to be more reddish.
-Most women report at most a few drops of blood — maybe one to two small red or brown spots in the panties, though others report a more substantial amount but rarely if ever does it approach the appearance of mentrual bleeding.
+Most women report at most a few drops of blood — may be one to two small red or brown spots in the panties, though others report a more substantial amount yet rarely, if ever, does it approach the appearance of menstrual bleeding.